Lyapunov/Adventure-engine/README.md

 ##Introduction

 My **r**oom **e**scape-game **t**ools are in this repo.
-To make easier myself creating simple point and click andventure games, I wanted to have the following stuffs:
+To make easier myself creating simple point and click andventure games, wanted to have the following stuffs:
 * Inventing JSON descripton for simple room escape games about rooms, objects, possible actions.
 * **DescriptionChecker**, which is able to test whether the JSON description has no